FluBBaOfWard/WSCpuTest/README.md

 {
 	SP = [SS:SP]
 }

+### Undefined opcodes
+0xD6 This is a one byte opcode called SALC, it sets AL to either 0x00 or 0xFF depending on if Carry is set or not.

 ## Controls:
 Use WS X1-X4 to navigate the menus.
 A to select/continue, B to go back/cancel.